EshoppingZone/EShoppingZone-Jar/README.md

-#After that restore the "Product_db" database by the following way
+#After that restore the "product_db" database by the following way

 #clone the database file from git repository using following command in git bash